 40. When the CUP was approved in 2009-2010, enrollment was at 355.
-Last year, however, the school inadvertently grew its enrollment, caused by completely unintended and unexpected admissions results for the Class of 2014.
+In 2010, however, the school inadvertently grew its enrollment, caused by completely unintended, unplanned, and unexpected admissions results for the Class of 2014.
 In spite of every effort to be cautious about the number of students that were offered admission to the school, the "yield" on these offers exceeded historic projections by 12%.
-As a result, our plans for a class of approximately 85 produced a class of 104, contributing to a total enrollment of 372.
-This year, the school made no admission offers to applicants to the upper grades, and enrolled a greatly reduced number of 84 ninth graders.
-This brings the school's total enrollment to 364.
+As a result, our plans for a class of approximately 85 produced a class of 104, contributing to a total enrollment of 374.
+In 2011, the school made no admission offers to applicants to the upper grades, and enrolled a greatly reduced number of ninth graders.
+This resulted in a reduced opening enrollment of 364.
+Although the School continues to carry the "bulge" class of 2014, we are opening at reduced enrollment for the second year in a row.
+This year, the school's opening enrollment will be 359.
+This direction shows a sincere effort on the part of the school as it awaits a decision from City Planning to amend this section of its CUP to allow the school to operate at its existing size.